johnsosoka/ifpa-api-python/docs/resources/players.md

     The IFPA API's player search pagination is currently non-functional.
 Using `.offset()` may cause errors or return 0 results.
 For best results, use only `.limit()` and avoid `.offset()`.

-!!! note "Deprecated Methods"
+!!! info "Migration from 0.2.x"
-    The old `client.player.search(name="John")` method is deprecated and will be removed in v1.0.0.
+    The `client.player.search(name="John")` method was removed in v0.3.0.
     Use the fluent query builder instead: `client.player.query("John").get()`

 ## Get Player Profile